pycassa/pycassa/doc/tutorial.rst

   >>> col_fam.get('row_key', columns=['name1', 'name2'])
   {'name1': 'foo', 'name2': 'bar'}

-We may also get a slice (or subrange) or the columns in a row.
+We may also get a slice (or subrange) of the columns in a row.
 To do this, use the `column_start` and `column_finish` parameters.
-One or both of these may be left empty to allow the slice to extend to one or both ends the.
+One or both of these may be left empty to allow the slice to extend to one or both ends.
 Note that `column_finish` is inclusive.
 Assuming we've inserted several columns with names '1' through '9', we can do the following: